Which Of The Following Is An Example Of Human Capital

 The Significance of Human Capital

-Human capital plays a pivotal role in organizational success and economic development:
+Human capital plays a critical role in organizational success and economic development:

 • Increased Productivity: Skilled and knowledgeable employees are more productive, leading to higher output and efficiency.